Miguel-Toriz/FRBS-constraining/README.md

 ## 🇺🇸 English Version

 ### 🔭 Project Overview
-This repository contains the source code and datasets used for the statistical analysis presented in the Physics Engineering thesis: **"Analysis of Dark Energy Models using Fast Radio Bursts and Cosmic Chronometers"**.
+This repository contains the source code and datasets used for the statistical analysis presented in the Physics Engineering thesis: **"Constraining Cosmological Models using Fast Radio Bursts."**.

 The project implements a Bayesian inference pipeline (MCMC) to constrain cosmological parameters and compare the performance of three theoretical models:
 * **$\Lambda$CDM** (Standard Model).